 What is Cabaret?

-Cabaret is a show varieties that combine scants such as dancing, magic, singing, has a high erotic content and usually develops in a small place, to that the audience has direct contact with the artist.
+Cabaret is a show of varieties that combine scants such as dancing, magic, singing, has a high erotic content and usually develops in a small place, to that the audience has direct contact with the artist.

 A Little Bit of History

-An exponent of the French art and which was immortalized with the creation of the French inauguration of the Moulin Rouge is Henri de Toulouse-Lautrec.
+An exponent of the French art that was immortalized with the creation of the French inauguration of the Moulin Rouge is Henri de Toulouse-Lautrec.

-They were also regulars of this cabaret Oscar Wilde and the Dutch painter Vincent van Gogh Lautrec’s friends.
+Therewere also regulars of this cabaret such as Oscar Wilde and the Dutch painter Vincent van Gogh, both of which were Lautrec’s friends.